-- There is strong and active leadership from the top, with visible, active commitment from the Board; - There are effective 'downward' communication systems and management structures in place; - There is an integration of good H&S management with business decisions; - The workforce is engaged in the promotion and achievement of safe and healthy conditions; - There is effective 'upward' communication in place; - The College has access to competent H&S advice; - The College has an H&S policy in which management responsibility for H&S is clearly defined; - The appropriate organisational arrangements relating to the management of H&S exist and are monitored and reviewed (including the identification and management of H&S risks); - Sufficient resources are allocated within the College budget to allow for the effective implementation of the H&S policy and all related procedures.
+- There is strong and active leadership from the top, with visible, active commitment from the Board; - There are effective 'downward' communication systems and management structures in place; - There is an integration of good H&S management with business decisions; - The workforce is engaged in the promotion and achievement of safe and healthy conditions; - There is effective 'upward' communication in place;

+- The College has access to competent H&S advice; - The College has an H&S policy in which management responsibility for H&S is clearly defined; - The appropriate organisational arrangements relating to the management of H&S exist and are monitored and reviewed (including the identification and management of H&S risks); - Sufficient resources are allocated within the College budget to allow for the effective implementation of the H&S policy and all related procedures.

-The Principal and CEO
+The CEO and Principal

-The Principal and CEO has overall responsibility for H&S within the College and ensures that the College is fully compliant with relevant legislation and that the H&S policy is implemented and disseminated.
-The Principal and CEO, through the management structure, ensures that safe working and learning conditions are implemented and maintained across all aspects of College provision.
-This is achieved through the College's Executive Leadership Team (ELT) and The Drivers for Change Groups.
+The CEO and Principal has overall responsibility for H&S within the College and ensures that the College is fully compliant with relevant legislation and that the H&S policy is implemented and disseminated.
+The CEO and Principal, through the management structure, ensures that safe working and learning conditions are implemented and maintained across all aspects of College provision.
+This is achieved through the College's Executive Leadership Team (ELT) and the Drivers for Change groups.

-Executive of Curriculum, Quality & Student Experience and CEO, Executive of Finance and ELT Members
+Executive of Curriculum, Quality & Student Experience and CEO, Chief Financial Operations Officer and ELT Members